-The Fonda Vela hotel, nestled in the rich countryside of Monteverde, is the place to stay if you want to be near the cloud forest and amongst friendly locals.
+This hotel is nestled in the rich countryside of Monteverde and is the place to stay if you want to be near the cloud forest and amongst friendly locals.
 The local weather in Montverde is quite pleasing due to all the moisture.
 The hotel’s location is also elevated 4,200 feet above sea level, so the views of the Nicoya Gulf are nothing short of breathtaking.
 The hotel features lush gardens and colorful architecture.
 Each room features large windows that open wide to allow you to bring the outdoors into your room.

 El Encanto B&B

-The El Encanto Bed & Breakfast is a quaint little beachside hotel located right next to the village of Cahuita.
-Boasting this Caribbean coastal location in Costa Rica, this hotel is equipped with only a few tropical bungalows along with an apartment and a fully furnished house offering a kitchen, dining room, living room, and three bedrooms.
+This bed & breakfast is a quaint little beachside hotel located right next to the village of Cahuita.
+Boasting this Caribbean coastal location in Costa Rica, this B&B is equipped with only a few tropical bungalows along with an apartment and a fully furnished house offering a kitchen, dining room, living room, and three bedrooms.
 There is private parking on-site, and a private swimming pool for relaxation, both day and night.
 The hotel serves a fresh tropical breakfast to its patrons each morning and welcomes them to explore their wondrous gardens.